Sabato Morais

-Sabato Morais (שבתאי מוראיס; April 13, 1823 – November 11, 1897) was an Italian-American rabbi of Portuguese descent, leader of Mikveh Israel Synagogue in Philadelphia, pioneer of Italian Jewish Studies in America, and founder of the Jewish Theological Seminary, which initially acted as a center of education for Orthodox Rabbis.
+Sabato "Samuel" Morais (שבתאי מוראיס; April 13, 1823 – November 11, 1897) was an Italian-American rabbi of Portuguese descent, leader of Mikveh Israel Synagogue in Philadelphia, pioneer of Italian Jewish Studies in America, and founder of the Jewish Theological Seminary, which initially acted as a center of education for Orthodox Rabbis.

 Early years

 Morais was born in Livorno, Italy.
 He was the elder son and the third of nine children of Samuel and Bona Morais.
 The Morais family came originally from Portugal, being probably among the large number of Jews who fled thence from the Inquisition.
 At the time of Sabato's birth, Italy was in the thick of her great struggle for freedom.
 Samuel Morais was an ardent republican, at one time undergoing imprisonment for his political views, and his father, Samuel Morais, was prominently identified with the political movements of his day.

 Upon young Sabato early rested the responsibility of aiding in the support of the family.
 While still a child he earned a little by teaching Hebrew hymns and prayers to other children, meantime pursuing his own studies under Rabbis Funaro, Curiat, and others, and then under his Hebrew master, Rabbi Abraham Baruch Piperno, and gaining honorable mention in belles-lettres under Prof. Salvatore de Benedetti.
 In addition to Hebrew and Italian, he acquired familiarity with Aramaic, French, and Spanish.

 He remained at his home studying and teaching until 1845, when he went to London to apply for the vacant post of assistant hazzan of the Spanish and Portuguese congregation in that city.
 (The position of "hazzan", literally "cantor", in the context of 19th-century American Judaism was generally equivalent to the contemporary position of "rabbi").
 Owing to his unfamiliarity with English he was unsuccessful and returned to his home, but in the following year (1846) he accepted an invitation to become Hebrew master of the Orphans' School of the same congregation.
 Here he remained five years, meantime perfecting himself in English.
 During this period he formed a close friendship with Joseph Mazzini, and that patriot's struggle for Italian freedom was warmly seconded by Morais.